Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Discussion

+To summarize, our results suggest that MAD may be particularly beneficial for tasks that involve diverse reasoning paths, where single-agent methods are prone to local errors, where multiple plausible solutions must be evaluated, or where high-quality domain-specific training data is limited.
+In contrast, MAD may be less suitable for tasks requiring highly deterministic outputs, tasks requiring executable or oracle-based verification mechanisms, or tasks where incorrect consensus among agents may reinforce hallucinations rather than mitigate them.

+For instance, tasks such as requirements engineering and architectural design may benefit from more extensive exploration of role specialization and expertise prompting, whereas repository-level SE tasks such as real-world bug fixing or code generation may require deeper consideration of context provisioning within the debate history to foster meaningful agent interaction, or oracle-based evaluation to validate intermediate outputs during the debate process.

-Moreover, MAD presents a promising solution for addressing SE tasks constrained by the scarcity of high-quality, domain-specific datasets, which hinders the performance of learning-based single LLM techniques.
-In vulnerability detection, for instance, the prevalence of imbalanced datasets (non-vulnerable samples far outnumber vulnerable ones) can significantly impede the effectiveness of LLM fine-tuning~\cite{guo2023empirical, le2024mitigating}.
-Additionally, in Code Translation tasks for less common programming languages, the absence of multilingual parallel reference code poses a challenge for supervised-learning approaches for LLM techniques~\cite{lachaux2020unsupervised, tao2024unraveling}.
-In such scenarios, MAD offers a viable alternative by leveraging debate-driven collaboration between agents to enhance task performance.
+MAD presents a promising solution for addressing coding tasks constrained by the scarcity of high-quality, domain-specific datasets, which has an impact on the performance of learning-based single LLM techniques.
+In vulnerability detection, for instance, the prevalence of imbalanced datasets (non-vulnerable samples outnumber vulnerable ones) can significantly impede the effectiveness of LLM fine-tuning~\cite{guo2023empirical, le2024mitigating}.
+Additionally, in Code Translation tasks for less common programming languages, the absence of multilingual parallel reference code poses a challenge for supervised-learning approaches for LLM techniques~\cite{tao2024unraveling}.
+In such scenarios, MAD offers a viable alternative.